 While Hexadus is known and feared by many, less known is the name of the mortal who would ascend as the Queen of Chains: Asar.
 With the fall of Kalf-Gi and the relatively few scholars who can even decipher the Tuurgen U’aat, the history of Asar has almost been lost to the sands of Sirison.
-The eldest daughter of Nakhtnebef, Asar became pharaoh of Kalf-Gi after his death during the period now referred to as the Last Dynasty, in the Age of Wonders.
+The eldest daughter of Nakhtnebef, Asar became pharaoh of Kalf-Gi after his death during the period now referred to as the Last Dynasty, which began in the Age of Ascension and continued into the Vedrischtal.
 On the other side of Orn, the human kingdoms of Goria were locked into a war for survival with Arimir, the Hammer of War.

 Desperate, one kingdom sought to become a vassal of Kalf-Gi.
 Pharaoh Asar was meeting with the king to accept their request when the Angori tribes attacked.
 As Arimir interrupted their negotiations, Asar ordered the king to surrender; he accused her of being in league with the Angori, and attacked her.
 Narrowly avoiding his attack, the otherwise unarmed Asar choked the king to death with a golden chain, and then surrendered the kingdom to Arimir herself.
 Arimir, struck by her beauty, and her assassination of the king, was captivated by her.
 So Asar became not only the pharaoh of Kalf-Gi, but consort to the ruler of Goria, now called Angor.